hei-school/my-wallet-JonatanaRandria/README.md

     * Run application : ``python main``

 ## How can you launch this app?
-When the app is bootstrapping, we will in the console the folling menu :
+When the app is bootstrapping, we will in the console the following menu :